altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 ~It was, manning a rope at the side of the ship~ "A::Gerald, what happened!"
-~Outside the storm darkened, slowly in patches it was replace with a void~ *Gerald looked around locating the captain's voice through a radio on his hip* "G::Come on, she's at the helm"
+~Outside the storm darkened, slowly in patches it was replace with a void~ *Gerald looked around*
+~He located the captain's voice through a radio on his hip~ "G::Come on, she's at the helm"
 *He pressed the button on the radio*
 "G::I picked up Miss Crisp, and Flanagan was there" "A::Did he do this?
 The link is breaking."
 ~They reached the entrance to the tower in the center~ *Gerald turned to Martha*
 "G::What exactly was your plan there?"